SopwithCamelBR1/IntercalatedYearWorkshopsJava/README.md

 # IntercalatedYearWorkshopsJava

-Java Workshops from Intercalated Year in Computer Science during my undergraduate degree (University of Birmingham School of Comput Science).
+Java Workshops from Intercalated Year in Computer Science during my undergraduate degree (University of Birmingham School of Computer Science).